Bottom line question for judges:

 - When you receive feedback at the end of the day, you will often hear that you made some technical mistake that may seem trivial to your team.
 This may be because that technical mistake was the easiest thing to point to rather than the complexity of, say, a really bad performance in due diligence caused in part by your abrasive personalities, which can be difficult feedback to give.
 Keep in mind that it is rarely for some single reason that your team did not win (just like it is almost never a single reason people break up with one another, though they may point to one).

 - The way the judging works is that each judge keeps notes and scores along the way on a judging form.
 After the partner meetings, each judges votes for their #1, #2 and #3 team, given the question, which team would you hire?
 We do not collect the forms.
 We encourage the judges to use those for feedback.

-- To get the top two teams, we score 3 points for every #1 vote, 2 points for every #2 vote, and 1 point for every #3 vote.
-At most regions, you can see results live by clicking on your region at www.vcic.org/results.
+- To get the winners, we score 3 points for every #1 vote, 2 points for every #2 vote, and 1 point for every #3 vote.
 We ask the judges to vote with no discussion or deliberations so that we can get back to the teams with more time for one-on-one feedback at the end of the day.